Get MTD for Income Tax ready

 Outsourcing or hiring makes sense when skilled people are stuck on tasks that don't need their expertise.
 If you're spending hours on something a specialist could finish quickly, that's a sign to get help.

 Consider outsourcing for tasks that don't need to happen in-house, like bookkeeping, payroll, or marketing.
 Consider hiring when you need someone dedicated to your business full-time.
-Either way, freeing up your time for more important work is often worth the cost.
+Either way, freeing up your time for higher-value work is often worth the cost.

 Tracking results tells you whether your changes are working.
-Measurement gives you certainty.
+Measurement gives you certainty and helps you decide where to focus next.

 Focus on a few key performance indicators (KPIs) that matter to your business: